awesomebytes/ddynamic_reconfigure/README.md

 These basic forms can also be further extended.
 For example, DDEnum **extends** DDInt because it has all of the features DDInt has.
 This can be done to other DDParam implementations, and you can also further extend the extended classes (for example, DDInvertibleEnum).
 An example is given at the Extension section if you want to look more into this.
+When anny DDParam implementation is extended, the user has access to everything within the object so that he can do what he needs to.

 The DDynamicReconfigure class is the concrete class that does the work against ROS and interfaces with the user.
 Unlike DDValue, this class can be extended, and it has an internal API that can aid users who wish to extend this class.
 In the Extension section below this is elaborated.
 Keep in mind that extending DDynamicReconfigure is not required.
+While DDynamicReconfigure allows extension, it does not provide full access to everything, since the base function of DDynamic should not be modified.

 ### ROS Design